 Another disorder, narcolepsy, is characterized by a permanent and overwhelming feeling of sleepiness and fatigue.
 Other symptoms include unusual sleep and dream patterns, such as dreamlike hallucinations or a feeling of temporary paralysis.
 People with narcolepsy may have sleep attacks throughout the day.
 The sleep attacks are accompanied by brief periods of REM sleep.
-Victims of narcolepsy may have difficulties in the area of work, leisure, and interpersonal relations and are prone to accidents.
+Victims of narcolepsy may have difficulties in the area of work, leisure, and interpersonal relations and are prone to accidents because they have fallen asleep.